Dieting: Information for teens

 - Choose water instead of soft drinks or juice.

-- Choose foods that are high in cereal fibre like bran, wheat and rye including cereal or cereal bars.
+- Choose foods that are high in fibre like bran, wheat and rye, including cereal or cereal bars.

-- When you eat out, stop eating once you are full.
+- When you eat out, stop eating once you feel full.
 Remember that in most restaurants (especially fast food restaurants) portions are bigger than most people need at a meal.